A heavy hitter in the world of business software, Salesforce has an abundance of features. A popular integration Salesforce users rely on is an ERP.

 Salesforce users, in particular, should consider a Salesforce ERP integration to extend the power of the software.

-To illustrate how ERP software empowers your business, let’s take a look at the benefits
+But first — to illustrate how ERP software empowers your business, let’s take a look at the benefits.

 The benefits of using an ERP system

-There are endless reasons to consider an ERP to improve your business.
-To give you an idea, here are the top benefits of using an ERP system.
+There are countless reasons to consider an ERP to improve your business.
+To give you an idea, here are its top benefits.

 Better analytics and forecasting

 To grow your business, you must always keep your eye on the future.
-That said, you can only plan your future by understanding your present.
+That said, you can only plan your future by understanding your present conditions.

 This is where reporting comes in.

-An ERP improves your reporting processes as they typically allow for custom reporting.
-Personalized reports let you organize your data your way, making it easier to analyze and apply to your resource planning.
+ERP systems improve your reporting processes as they typically offer custom reporting features.
+Personalized reports let you organize your data your way.
+As a result, it’s easier to analyze and apply those insights your resource planning.

 In the end, you gain a clearer idea of where your business is going and can form strategies to improve your resource planning.